askui.locators.AiElement

 Union[PIL.Image.Image, pathlib.Path, str] - The image to match against (PIL Image, path, or string)threshold

 float, optional - A threshold for how similar UI elements need to be to the image to be considered a match.
+Takes values between0.0

-(= all elements are recognized) and 1.0
+(= all elements are recognized) and1.0

-(= elements need to look exactly
+(= elements need to look exactly like defined).
+Defaults to0.5

 .
 Important: The threshold impacts the prediction quality.stop_threshold

 float | None, optional - A threshold for when to stop searching for UI elements similar to the image.
-As soon
+As soon as UI elements have been found that are at least as similar as thestop_threshold

-Should be greater than or equal to threshold
+, the search stops.
+Should be greater than or equal tothreshold

 .
-Takes values between 0.0
+Takes values between0.0

 .
-Defaults to value of
+Defaults to value ofthreshold

 if not provided.
-Important: The stop_threshold
+Important: Thestop_threshold

 impacts the prediction speed.mask

 list[tuple[float, float]] | None, optional - A polygon to match only a certain area of the image.
 Must have at least 3 points.
+Defaults toNone

 .rotation_degree_per_step

 int, optional - A step size in rotation degree.
-Rotates the image by rotation_degree_per_step
+Rotates the image byrotation_degree_per_step

 until 360° is exceeded.
-Range is between 0°
+Range is between0°

 .
-Defaults to 0°
+Defaults to0°

-prediction time quite a bit.
+.
+Important: This increases the prediction time quite a bit.
 So only use it when absolutely necessary.name

 str | None, optional - Name for the image.
 Defaults to random name.image_compare_format

 Literal[“RGB”, “grayscale”, “edges”], optional - A color compare style.
-Defaults to 'grayscale'
+Defaults to'grayscale'

 .
-Important:
+Important: Theimage_compare_format

-is likely to be faster than 'grayscale'
+is likely to be faster than'grayscale'

-is likely to be faster than 'RGB'
+is likely to be faster than'RGB'

-For quality it is most often the other way around.Prompt
+.
+For quality it is most often the other way around.

 , Text